pladaria/reconnecting-websocket/README.md

-    maxRetries?: number; // maximum number of retries maxEnqueuedMessages?: number; // maximum number of messages to buffer until reconnection startClosed?: boolean; // start websocket in CLOSED state, call `.reconnect()` to connect debug?: boolean; // enables debug output
+    maxRetries?: number; // maximum number of retries maxEnqueuedMessages?: number; // maximum number of messages to buffer until reconnection startClosed?: boolean; // start websocket in CLOSED state, call `.reconnect()` to connect
+    retryURL: boolean; // retry URL provider request if it fails (it follows the same logic as WebSocket retries) debug?: boolean; // enables debug output
 };
 ```